Association of Food Journalists Annual Conference

 Take a short walk to a nearby park for a unique al fresco dining experience.
 Organized by the Downtown Memphis Commission, this mini-festival in the park includes live music, performance and — of course — luncheon offerings by a number of local food trucks.

 Welcome by AFJ President Debbie Moose

-Brief overview of sessions and events by 2014 Conference Chair Susan Puckett and Jennifer Biggs (Memphis Commercial Appeal).
+Brief overview of sessions and events by 2014 Conference Chair Susan Puckett and Jennifer Biggs (Memphis Commercial Appeal)

 3-3:15 p.m.
-Break
+BREAK

 3:15-4:15 p.m.
 One Table, Many Voices: Understanding Memphis’ Food Culture

 4:15-5 p.m.
-Know Your Barbecue
+Tales From the Barbecue Trail

-5 p.m.
+5:15 p.m.
 Press Room Closes for Day

 THURSDAY, SEPTEMBER 11